Korean Augmentation to the United States Army: Purpose

 The KATUSA program provides the U.S. military with Korean-speaking soldiers, allowing greater military functionality and maneuverability throughout the Korean peninsula.
-KATUSA soldiers are assigned to each Eighth United States Army units with their Military Occupational Specialty like the United States Army soldiers and do the part of their MOS.
-Additionally, KATUSA soldiers serve as translators between the local populace and the U.S. Army, and help the U.S. maneuver in unfamiliar terrain.
+KATUSA soldiers are assigned to each Eighth United States Army unit with their Military Occupational Specialty like the United States Army soldiers and do the part of their MOS.
+Additionally, KATUSA soldiers serve as interpreters between the local populace and the U.S. Army, and help the U.S. maneuver in unfamiliar terrain.
 Informally, they help U.S. soldiers new to the peninsula understand Korean customs and a bit of the language.
 It saves the U.S. money and manpower, and symbolizes the two nations' friendship and mutual support.
 The KATUSA program remains essential for the safety of the Republic of Korea, not only for establishing partnerships with American Armed Forces, but to learn from each other and to assist each other, especially with the threat of North Korea looming over South Korea.
+The primary objective of the KATUSA Soldier Program is to bolster the Army in Korea by integrating ROK Army Soldiers, thus enhancing the collective defense capabilities of ROK/U.S. forces on the Korean peninsula.
+This program holds immense significance, not solely due to the military workforce and fiscal savings it offers the U.S. Army.
+It also symbolizes the cooperation between ROK and U.S. forces and their joint commitment to preventing conflict.
+The KATUSA Soldier Program is a tangible representation of the enduring friendship and mutual support between the Republic of Korea and the United States.
+(United States Eighth Army, 2024) All U.S. Army and ROKA personnel within the theater must uphold the effectiveness of the KATUSA Soldier Program by adhering to the guidelines outlined in the Army in Korea Regulation 600–2.
+Regardless of their affiliation with the U.S. Army or ROKA, individuals are strongly encouraged to contribute suggestions and recommendations to enhance the KATUSA Soldier Program.

 According to Richard Weiz (2013), author of "An Enduring Partnership: South Korea and the United States", The North Korean threat continues to provide the fundamental basis for the ROK-U.S. security relationship...The most recent period of tensions flared up after the North's long-range rocket launch in December 2012 and underground nuclear test in February 2013" (Pg.
 310).
 Providing valuable information on the peninsula as well as translations, KATUSA soldiers carry out their MOS effectively, allowing for a future of more foreign cooperation with America.
 Nirav Patel and Lindsey Ford (2009), authors of "The future of the U.S.-ROK alliance: global perspectives" go on to state that "The alliance between the United States and the Republic of Korea (ROK) has been a key component of America’s bilateral alliance system in Asia for almost 60 years.